CerebralDatabank/cdb-useful-unicode/README.md

 Once you've installed CDB Useful Unicode, get started by checking out some common shortcuts [here](docs/common-docs.md)!

+You can also check out some examples of equations typed out with CDB Useful Unicode [here](docs/examples.md).

 ## Full Documentation

 See the full documentation at [`docs/docs.md`](docs/docs.md).